Ihara Saikaku: Biography

-Statue of Ihara Saikaku, in Ikukunitama Shrine, Osaka.

 Ihara Saikaku was born in 1642 into a well-off merchant family in Osaka.
 From the age of fifteen he composed haikai no renga (linked verse).
 In 1662 at the age of twenty he became a haikai master.
 Under the pen name Ihara Kakuei, he began to establish himself as a popular haikai poet.
 By 1670 he had developed his own distinctive style, using colloquial language to depict contemporary chōnin life.
 During this time he owned and ran a medium-sized business in Osaka.

 In 1673 he changed his pen name to Saikaku.
 However, the death of his dearly beloved wife in 1675 had an extremely profound impact on him.
 A few days after her death, in an act of grief and true love, Saikaku started to compose a thousand-verse haikai poem over twelve hours.
 When this work was published it was called Haikai Single Day Thousand Verse (Haikai Dokugin Ichinichi).
 It was the first time that Saikaku had attempted to compose such a lengthy piece of literature.
 The overall experience and success that Saikaku received from composing such a mammoth exercise has been credited with sparking the writer's interest in writing novels.

 Shortly after his wife's death, the grief-stricken Saikaku decided to become a lay monk and began to travel all across Japan, thus leaving behind his three children (one of whom was blind) to be cared for by his extended family and his business by his employees.
 He started his travels after the death of his blind daughter.

 In 1677 Saikaku returned to Osaka and had learned of the success his thousand-verse haikai poem had received.
 From then on he pursued a career as a professional writer.
 Initially Saikaku continued to produce haikai poetry, but by 1682 he had published The Life of an Amorous Man, the first of his many works of prose fiction.

 As Saikaku's popularity and readership began to increase and expand across Japan, so did the amount of literature he published.
 When he died in 1693, at the age of fifty-one, Saikaku was one of the most popular writers of the entire Tokugawa period.
 At the time his work was never considered "high" literature because it had been aimed towards and popularised by the chōnin.
 Nevertheless, Saikaku's work is now celebrated for its significance in the development of Japanese fiction.